BrentFarris/TheLastValkyrie/docs/ray-tracing-with-cuda.md

 Keeping to 64 threads total in a block maximizes the performance, anything over that will cause the performance to degrade by 50% for each additional 64 threads in the block.

 Making more blocks in a grid does not improve performance because we only have a certian number of SMs (streaming multi-processors) that can do the work.
 So you will notice, as the resolution increases (even though we only have 64 threads in each block) the performance decreases.

+Cutting the number of spheres in half cuts down the time it takes to render by 1/3